Purpose

 • Denninger's has developed, implemented and maintained a multi-year plan that outlines strategies and actions to identify, prevent and remove barriers for people with disabilities.
 Policy Review takes place within the organization every five (5) years.

-• Denninger’s ensures training is provided to associates, volunteers and those who provide services on Denninger’s behalf on the standards set by provincial legislation regarding accessibility as well as any aspect of local human rights legislation relating to persons with disabilities.
+• Denninger’s ensures training is provided to associates, volunteers and those who provide services on Denninger’s behalf on the standards set by provincial legislation regarding accessibility and any aspect of local human rights legislation relating to persons with disabilities.
 Training is:

 Customer Service Standard